Reflections on the Physics and Astronomy Student Reading Society (PhASRS) at San Jose State University: Activity Structure

-{\bf Subject matter:} Reading group subject matter was largely chosen from popular science articles as exemplified by type of content published in {\it Physics Today}, {\it Scientific American}, or the ``News and Views" Section of {\it Nature}.
+{\bf Subject matter:} Reading group subject matter was largely chosen from popular science articles published in venues like {\it Physics Today}, {\it Scientific American}, and the ``News and Views" Section of {\it Nature}.
 The purpose of selecting articles at this level was to introduce students to modern topics of interest in physics while still keeping content maximally accessible.
 Depending on the topic, supplementary references to original peer-reviewed academic journal articles were occasionally recommended as well.
 A list of discussion topics is summarized in Table \ref{table1}, and references are collected in full at the end of this article.
 Topics were suggested and selected by both faculty members and students.
+Once a topic was identified, article assignments to go along with it were selected by faculty members (in the case of faculty-led discussions) or by students and their assigned faculty mentors in a collaborative approach (in the case of student-led discussions).
+In this latter case, the article assignment often grew out of a brief literature review conducted by the student independently or with assistance of the faculty partner.

-{\bf Technological support:} Aside from the weekly video chat meeting held on Zoom, the PhASRS group schedule was maintained through a shared Google Document listing dates, topics, presenters, and (where applicable) faculty mentors.
+{\bf Technological support:} Beyond the weekly video chat meeting held on Zoom, the PhASRS group schedule was maintained through a shared Google Document listing dates, topics, presenters, and (where applicable) faculty mentors.
 A channel devoted to the PhASRS reading group was also created on a Discord server maintained by the SJSU Physics and Astronomy Club, and students were encouraged to share their reactions to the assigned reading group articles asynchronously in advance of the weekly video chat meeting.
 While reading the article, a few students assembled detailed article notes in privately created Google Documents, and they shared these notes with the rest of the group so that other students and faculty members could comment and react.
-For the course-credit version of the reading group in the fall, there was a course page, created on the SJSU managed learning management system Canvas, with the reading material and student and faculty presentations.
+For the course-credit version of the reading group in the fall, there was a course page, created on the SJSU-managed learning management system Canvas, with the reading material and student and faculty presentations.
 There were also discussion assignments in the course-credit version of the group where the students commented on the readings and the presentations for each subject.
 The attendance and the discussion participation defined the student grades.